Leg Pain and Aching: Peripheral Artery Disease Could Be the Cause

-If you suffer from leg pain, we recommend contacting your doctor or a vascular specialist for a full medical evaluation.
-They can order medical tests to accurately determine whether your leg pain is caused by PAD or a different health condition.
+If you suffer from leg pain, we recommend contacting your doctor or one of our highly experienced vascular doctors for a complete medical evaluation.
+They can order medical tests to accurately determine whether PAD or a different health condition causes your aching legs.

-Most commonly, peripheral artery disease is diagnosed with an Ankle-brachial index (ABI).
+Most commonly, peripheral artery disease is diagnosed with an ankle-brachial index (ABI).
 An ABI is a minimally invasive test that takes only a few minutes to perform.
 During the test, your medical professional uses a regular blood pressure cuff and a specialized ultrasound device to compare the blood pressure in your ankle with that of your arm.
-The difference between the two, if any, can indicate whether enough blood is reaching your legs.
+The difference between the twocan indicate whether enough blood is reaching your legs.

 How To Treat Pain and Aching in the Legs Caused by PAD

-The good news is that leg pain caused by PAD can be treated.
+The good news is that peripheral artery disease leg pain can be treated.
 At USA Vascular Centers, we offer a range of minimally invasive, outpatient PAD treatments that include angioplasty, stent placement, and atherectomy.
 We can also help identify beneficial lifestyle changes and prescribe medications intended to encourage blood flow to your legs.

 Our primary treatment goals are to alleviate painful symptoms, reduce your risks of heart attack, stroke, and limb amputation, and improve your quality of life.
-For the best health outcomes, we believe in developing a personalized treatment plan for each of our patients.
+We believe in developing a personalized treatment plan for each of our patients for the best health outcomes.

 When you visit USA Vascular Centers, you will soon discover that our leading doctors are experienced, highly skilled, and compassionate.